-Upon agreeing to a school transfer request and parents being informed in writing.
-Parents will need to respond to the offer e-mail to accept the place.
-If circumstances change and a place at a different school, or the previous school is required, a new application must be made.
-Parents should note that the place in the school their child is leaving may already have been allocated to someone else.
+Upon agreeing to a school transfer request and parents being informed in writing, parents will need to respond to the offer e-mail to accept the place within 21 days.

-11. Deferred Entry to Reception Classes
+10. Deferred Entry to Reception Classes

 Parents applying for a reception class place for their child (during or after the normal admission round for these places) may request that entry is deferred until their child is of compulsory school age (term after 5th birthday).
 The admissions authority will, in these circumstances, hold the agreed place for the child so that the place is not available for another child.